henokmulat/music-player/README.md

 - 📂 **Create and Manage Playlists**: Organize your music into personalized playlists.
 - 🌟 **Custom Themes**: The app adapts to your preferred theme based on the selected album art.
 - 📈 **Music Visualization**: Stunning audio waveforms and animations for a dynamic playback experience.
-- 🎛️ **Equalizer Support**: Adjust sound settings for the perfect audio experience.
 - 🛠️ **Background Playback**: Continue listening while using other apps.

 ---